driessene/acoustic_camera/readme.md

 ### Methods

-## open
-Opens the camera feed.
+- open(self): Opens the camera feed.
 Automatically ran during object initialization.
 Run if you release the camera and want to open it again.

-## release
-Releases the camera feed.
+- release(self): Releases the camera feed.
 Run at the end of the script, if it has an end (similar to Stage).

-## read
-Returns an image from the camera.
+- read(self): Returns an image from the camera.
 If a calibration profile is present, it will pass the image though the calibration, then return it.
 Otherwise, it will change the resolution to the output resolution of the instance.

-## calibrate
-Calibrates the camera and creates a calibration profile.
+- calibrate(self, checkerboard_size): Calibrates the camera and creates a calibration profile.
 Requires images to be present in calibration_images.
 The images must be images of a checkerboard.
 It will display the points on the checkerboard for user verification, then create a calibration profile.
 The profile is automaticly applied to the instace.

-### Parameters:
   - checkerboard_size - tuple: The number of rows and columns of the checkerboard provided as (row, cols).

-## save_calibration
-Saves the current calibration to a python pickle file for later instances of the same camera.
+- save_calibration(self, path): Saves the current calibration to a python pickle file for later instances of the same camera.

-### Parameters
-- path: The path to save the calibration to.
+  - path - str: The path to save the calibration to.
 File should have extension .pickle.

-## load_calibration
-Loads a previous calibration of the same camera to the current instance.
+- load_calibration(self, path):Loads a previous calibration of the same camera to the current instance.
 The previous calibration must be saved by save_calibration

-### Parameters
   - path: The path to load the calibration from.
 File should have extension .pickle.

 # Example